polyaxon/polyaxon/site/docs/core/specification/context.md

 ## Top level information

-Information in the top level of a context can be used without prefix, inputs and outputs are set on the top level.
+Information in the top level of a context can be used without a prefix.
-This means that when you are developing your components, you can use the variables defined in your inputs and outputs without any prefix:
+Inputs and outputs are set on the top level, this means that when you are developing your components, you can use the variables defined in your inputs and outputs without any prefix:

 ```yaml